arthursvpb/Events-Short-Courses-and-Examples/README.md

-# Events-Short-Courses-and-Examples
+# Events

-Repository dedicated to keep code of my attended events, short courses and quick examples.
+Repository dedicated to keep code of my attended events.